-The wood stove has a production number on the rating plate underneath the stove.
+The wood stove has a production number on the rating plate on the back of the stove.
 We recommend that you note down this number in the box below before mounting the wood stove.
 For the purposes of the guarantee and for other enquiries, it is important that you are able to quote this number.